-- BEST BANG FOR THE BUCK: KETER Jobmade Portable Work Bench and Miter Saw Table
+- RUNNER-UP: Keter Jobmade Portable Work Bench and Miter Saw Table

 - BEST COMPACT: WORX WX066 Sidekick Portable Work Table

-- BEST HEAVY DUTY: Keter Folding Table Work Bench
+- BEST HEAVY-DUTY: Keter Folding Table Work Bench

 What to Consider When Choosing the Best Portable Workbench